A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Discussion

-As noted in Section~\ref{ss.inputs}, based on data available before 1/22/22, we arrived at an Omicron IHR estimate for {\em all} 18--25 year-olds of 0.22\%, not 0.14\%.
+In Section S2 of Supplement S1, based on data available before 22 January 2022, we obtain an Omicron IHR estimate for 18--25 year-olds (general-population mix of males and females) of 0.22\%, not 0.14\%.
 One possible explanation is that we may have underestimated the incidental COVID-hospitalization rate for 18--25 year-olds.
-Our IHR estimate for 18--25 year-olds of 0.22\% results from assuming an incidental Omicron-hospitalization rate of 40\%, which is a rate suggested by \cite{Walensky} and \cite{PHO_IH} for hospitalizations with COVID among patients of all ages.
-However, as noted in Section~\ref{Benefits} (and discussed in detail in Supplement 1), there is strong evidence that incidental COVID-hospitalization rates are higher among the young than among the elderly.
-In particular, COVID-hospitalization data discussed in Appendix 1 of Supplement 1 suggests an incidental rate of over 70\% among 15--24 year-olds in Connecticut during calendar year 2020.
+Our IHR estimate for \mbox{18--25 year-olds} of 0.22\% results from assuming an incidental Omicron-hospitalization rate of 40\%, a rate suggested by \cite{Walensky,PHO_IH} for hospitalizations with COVID among patients of all ages.
+However, as noted in Section~\ref{Benefits} (and discussed in detail in Supplement S1), there is strong evidence that incidental COVID-hospitalization rates are higher among the young than among the elderly.
+In particular, COVID-hospitalization data discussed in Appendix S1 of Supplement S1 suggests an incidental rate of over 70\% among 15--24-year-olds in Connecticut during calendar year 2020.
 Assuming an incidental rate of about 62.2\% (instead of 40\%) transforms our IHR estimate of 0.22\% into the estimate 0.14\%.

-For a vaccine having high effectiveness against infection that does not quickly wane, vaccination can have an important benefit not captured by our model: vaccination may provide an enduring reduction in the level of infection in the population and may allow some members of a population to avoid infection entirely through the contribution of vaccination to herd immunity.
+For a vaccine having high effectiveness against infection that does not quickly wane, vaccination can have an important benefit not captured by our model---providing an enduring reduction in the level of infection in the population that may allow some members to avoid infection entirely through the contribution of vaccination to herd immunity.

-Our risk assessment, like the FDA's, ignores known, rare vaccine-related adverse events other than myo/pericarditis that may require hospitalization (some examples of which are provided in the second paragraph of Section~\ref{SPA}).
-Finally, our risk assessment, like the FDA's, ignores the possibility that COVID-19 vaccination may have long-term health effects; for instance, the FDA's package-insert information for Moderna's mRNA-1273 begins, ``SPIKEVAX has not been evaluated for carcinogenic, mutagenic potential, or impairment of male fertility in animals'' \cite[Section 13]{FDAPI}.
+Our risk assessment, like the FDA's, ignores known, rare vaccine-related adverse events other than myo/pericarditis that may require hospitalization.
+Finally, our risk assessment, like the FDA's, ignores the possibility that COVID-19 vaccination may have long-term health effects; for instance, the FDA's package-insert information for Moderna's mRNA-1273 begins, ``SPIKEVAX has not been evaluated for carcinogenic, mutagenic potential, or impairment of male fertility in animals'' \cite[Section~13]{FDAPI}.

-In applying our improvement of the FDA's model for the general population of 18--25-year-old males, we constrained ourselves (in Sections 2 through 4.1) to using only information available at the time of the FDA's benefit-risk analysis of mRNA-1273 .

-Finally, we have carried out a retrospective analysis, relying on data pertaining to the original, monovalent formulation of Moderna's COVID vaccine, having a two-dose vaccination schedule.